jeraldgan/rust-primer/04-generics-traits/generics.md

 - Traits are supercharged interfaces!
 - Can be implemented for existing types (you can't do this in Java!)
   - Traits are implemented on structs, structs do not implement traits
+- Similar to type classes in Haskell or Scala
+  - Some features not yet implemented

 ---